claudiu-cristea/yaml-drush-commands/README.md

         - touch file.txt
         - task: exec
           exec: pwd
-        # This command wil show nothing as its output is suppressed
+        # This command will show nothing as its output is suppressed
         - task: exec
           exec: echo "Bye!"
           output: false